openxpki/openxpki.github.com/_posts/2020-02-28-workshop-schedule.md

     Title:  User Group Meeting / Technical Workshop
     Topics: Basic OpenXPKI features, PKI tips and Use Cases
-    When:   May 5th / May 6th 2020
+    When:   Postponed due to Covid19 - stay at home and stay healthy!
     Where:  Frankfurt/Main, Germany (near subway station Westend, R.S.V.P. for location details)

-## Tuesday, May 5th - User Group Meeting
+## Day One - User Group Meeting

 The User Group Meeting (May 5th) is hosted by White Rabbit Security and attendance is free of charge.
 As seats are limited an informal registration is required by email to <openxpki@whiterabbitsecurity.com>.
 We would appreciate if you add a line or two on your experience and expectations.